nicola-carraro/it_keyboard/README.md

 For instance, if you first press **Tilde** (**~**, i.e. **Shft** + **Alt-Gr** + **ù**) and then press **a**, **e**, **i** etc., you will obtain the characters "ă", "ĕ", "ĭ" etc.

-If you want just the basic symbol (not combined with any letter) type the **Dead Key** followed by a space.
+If you want the standalone symbol (not combined with any letter) type the **Dead Key** followed by a space.

-Here is a list of the dead keys and the keys that they can be combained with:
+Here is a list of the dead keys and the letters that they can be combined with:

 ### Double Acute Accent ˝ (AltGr + Shft + 2)